Arthur Cumnock

-Arthur James Cumnock (February 12, 1868 – June 8, 1930) was an American football player.
-He and Amos Alonzo Stagg were selected as the ends on the first College Football All-America Team in 1889.
+Arthur James Cumnock (February 12, 1868 – June 8, 1930) was an American college football player.
+He and Amos Alonzo Stagg were selected as the ends on the first All-America team in 1889.
 Cumnock invented the first nose guard.
 He is also credited with developing the tradition of spring practice in football; in March 1889, Cumnock led the Harvard team in drills on Jarvis field, which is considered the first-ever spring football practice.

 Harvard University

 In 1913, an article in an Eastern newspaper sought to choose the greatest Harvard football player of all time.
 The individual chosen was Cumnock, who "the sons of John Harvard are pretty well agreed" was "the greatest Harvard player of all time."
 The article continued:"But in sizing them all up there still remains one whom Harvard graduates and students regard with the greatest veneration, not so much for his actual individual performances, although he was one of the best, but for those sterling qualities which go to make up a tactician, a Hannibal of the gridiron, one whose real object in life was to develop a team that could and did beat Yale--Arthur V. Cumnock, captain of the team of 1890."

 After being selected as an All-American in 1889, Cumnock was also named captain of the 1890 Harvard football team.
 Cumnock led Harvard to an upset against the heavily favored Yale team that year.
 In describing Cumock's determination as a team leader, the author of the 1913 article wrote: "He permitted no one to interfere with his plans.
 For ten weeks he spent his time trying to convince his more or less skeptical team mates that Yale could be beaten."
 As for his individual performance in the 1890 Yale game, the writer noted: "Such tackling as Cumnock did that day probably has never been equaled.
 He played a star offensive game, but on the defensive he was a terror.
 Lee McClung would come around the end with the giant Heffelfinger interfering, and the records read: 'Cumnock tackles both and brings them down.'"
 Harvard won the game 12 to 6 in what was considered "one of the greatest games in Harvard's history."